-Invite everyone to the party by sharing your events in Calendar
+Organize gatherings with ease by sharing events with the iOS Calendar app

 Tap Done in the upper right corner.

 The calendar will now be shared with everyone whose iCloud account you've added.
-They'll simply receive a calendar notification asking them to accept your invite.
-Once they do they'll be able to view and edit events.
+They'll receive a calendar notification asking them to accept your invitation.
+Once they do, they'll be able to view and edit events.
 Remember, calendar sharing currently only works with iCloud calendars.
 Both you and the person you want to share the calendar with have to be using iCloud.

 How to share an event on iPhone and iPad